Troyanovsky/vibe-coding-guide/en/Lesson_5_Code_Basics.md

 This processes requests, manages data, and enforces business rules.
 Popular combinations include Node.js with Express (JavaScript on the server) or Python with Django.
 It's like having a very efficient office manager who handles all the behind-the-scenes work.

-**Cloud Functions/Serverless: Renting Specific Services** Instead of managing entire servers, you can rent specific functions – like hiring a catering company instead of building your own kitchen.
+**Cloud Functions/Serverless: Renting Specific Services** Instead of managing entire servers, you can rent specific functions, like hiring a catering company instead of building your own kitchen.
 The cloud provider handles the infrastructure; you just focus on the logic.

 ## APIs: The Messenger Service